camconrad/compensator/README.md

 ### 1. **Delegation and Rewards**
 - Delegates supply COMP into the `Compensator` contract to fund rewards for delegators.
 - Delegates set a reward rate (in COMP/second) to distribute rewards proportionally.
-- COMP holders delegate votes to the delegate's `Compensator` contract
+- COMP holders delegate votes to the delegate's `Compensator` contract.
 - Delegators earn rewards based on their share of delegated COMP.

 ### 2. **Vote Compensation**